Not-a-Fintech-Company/Website/guides/go-to-market-plan.md

 ### What do people get wrong at this stage?
 * Seamless onboarding.
 The most important thing (that is also hard!) is getting onboarding to be seamless and easy.
 That means not having people wait a week to use the product.
-The more time you can spend with the bank getting comfortable with your KYC procedures, the better
+The more time you can spend with the bank getting comfortable with your KYC procedures, the better.
-* You don’t need a GC yet!
+* You most likely don’t need a general counsel yet!
 You might need additional legal help if you are doing novel things, but don’t bring in-house

 ***